What Happens to Life Insurance with No Beneficiary?

 Name Multiple Primary Beneficiaries

-Designate more than one primary beneficiary to have a built-in backup if one passes away before you.
-Specify how you want the death benefit divided.
-Percentages must total 100%.
+Designate more than one primary beneficiary so there's a built-in backup if one passes away before you.
+Specify how the death benefit should be divided; percentages must total 100%.
+The remaining beneficiaries split the share of anyone who predeceases you.

 2. 2